sandeepacademe/sandeepacademe/README.md

 - 👋 Hi, I’m @sandeepacademe
-- 👀 I’m interested in ... anything that helps to improve skills
+- 👀 I’m interested in ... anything that helps to improve my skills
 - 🌱 I’m currently learning ...
 Data Analystics, Observability, NFT
 - 💞️ I’m looking to collaborate on ...
 5G,
 - 📫 How to reach me ...